 In humans, the acceptable pH level is between 7.38 and 7.42.
 Below this boundary, the body enters a state of acidemia, and above it, alkalemia.

 Outside this range, proteins and enzymes break down and can no longer function.
-In extreme cases, this can lead to death.
+In extreme cases, this can be fatal.

 The kidneys and lungs help keep a stable pH within the human body.
-The lungs do this by moderating carbon dioxide concentrations.
+The lungs achieve this by moderating the concentration of carbon dioxide.

-Excreting hydrogen ions and fixed acids: Fixed or nonvolatile acids are any acids not produced as a result of carbon dioxide.
+- Excreting hydrogen ions and fixed acids: Fixed or nonvolatile acids are any acids that do not occur as a result of carbon dioxide.
 They result from the incomplete metabolism of carbohydrates, fats, and proteins.
 They include lactic acid, sulfuric acid, and phosphoric acid.

-If plasma osmolality rises, the hypothalamus in the brain responds by passing a message to the pituitary gland.
+If osmolality rises in the blood plasma, the hypothalamus in the brain responds by passing a message to the pituitary gland.
 This, in turn, releases antidiuretic hormone (ADH).